-The above table shows the "Restaurants and hotels" group, accounting for 46.1% of the increase.
-This contribution resulted mainly from an increase of 14.6% in the prices of this group.
+The above table shows the "Restaurants and hotels" group, accounting for 44.9% of the increase.
+This contribution resulted mainly from an increase of 13.1% in the prices of this group.

-The second highest contributor to the overall increase in the CPI during January 2013 was the "Clothing and footwear" group which contributed 22.5% of the total increase during January 2013 compared with the same period of 2012.
-This contribution resulted from an increase of 3.5% in the prices of this group.
+The second highest contributor to the overall increase in the CPI over the first two months of 2013 was the "Transport" group which accounted for 23.5% of the overall increase occurring during the first two months of 2013 compared with the same period of 2012, with an increase of 2.7%.

-The "Transport" group accounted for 21.8% of the overall increase occurring during January 2013 compared with the same period of 2012.
+The "Education" group accounted for 12.4% of the overall increase occurring during the first two months of 2013 compared with the same period of 2012.

-The prices of "Food and non-alcoholic beverages" rose by 1.1% during January 2013 compared with the same period of 2012 and came as a result of increases in the prices of most subgroups included in this group.
-The prices of the "Food products n.e.c." subgroups rose by 5.6% with "Coffee, tea and cocoa" increasing by 5.0%, "Vegetables" by 4.1% "Oils and fats" by 1.7%, and "Meat" by 1.3%."
+The prices of "Food and non-alcoholic beverages" group which accounted for the largest rise in the index during the first two months 2013 compared with the same period of 2012, contributed 19.1% to the change.
+Rises in the "Food and non-alcoholic beverages" group came as a result of increases in the prices of most subgroups included in this group.
+The prices of "Vegetables" increased by 10.9%, "Food products n.e.c." by 5.4%", "Coffee, tea and cocoa" and "Fruit" by 5.0% and "Oil and fats" by 2.0%.